 This is my primary computer and, I confess, overkill for what I need today.
 I tend to buy overpowered computers for my primary machine with the hope that they’ll somehow last longer but, after 20+ years of such upgrades, they don’t seem to last much longer than my cheaper machines.
 This one sits on an AVLT Dual monitor arm (white) which it shares with an Apple Studio Display.
 I’ve gone through a lot of keyboards and mice with it but today it just connects to an Apple Magic Keyboard and an Apple Magic Trackpad which, while being ridiculously overpriced, work well for me.

-My secondary personal machine which I bought to make sure Kana could work with Linux and, later, Windows.
-Today it runs Ubuntu and, while I actually prefer Linux over Mac, doesn’t have much of a role in my workflow as too much of my data is in Apple’s walled garden which makes it unaccessible on any non-Apple device.
-One day I dream of once again making Linux my primary machine but there are too many factors that ensure it will be a while before I can do that.
+This is my secondary machine which I bought to make sure Kana would work with Linux and, later, Windows.
+Today it runs Ubuntu but it doesn’t have much of a role in my workflow as too much of my data is in my iCloud account which makes it difficult to get the most out of a non-Apple device.

-This is the machine I was issued when I started at my current company.
-It has the M3 Max processor and 36GB of RAM and is more than capable for my needs.
-It sits on a cheap dual monitor arm and is paired with a Apple Studio Display.
+This is the machine I was issued when I started at SuperFile.
+It has the M3 Max processor and 36GB of RAM and is more than capable enough for my needs.
+It sits on a cheap dual monitor arm, with the same laptop stand attachment as my laptop in my home office, and is paired with an Apple Studio Display.
 I use it with a NuPhy Air96 V2 keyboard (with “moss” switches) and a Logitech MX Vertical mouse which I prefer in many ways to Apple’s peripherals but no longer use at home due to Apple crippling the functionality of 3rd-party hardware and software.

-When I’m out my phone is always with me in its brown Nomad Goods Modern Leather Case.
+When I’m away from my home or my desk my phone is always with me in its brown Nomad Goods Modern Leather Case.
 I’m grateful that iPhone now allows some customization of the home screens as I make heavy use of Focus modes to help make sure that the phone creates as little distraction as possible.

 Finally, my Apple Watch is almost always with me.
 I confess I find the health tracking valuable and otherwise use it primarily for calendar notifications during the day.